inevitablesale/hubspot-job-scraper/README.md

 * Consultant rules (threshold ≥ 50): HubSpot mentions (+25), RevOps/Marketing Ops/MOPS (+20), workflows/automation/implementation (+15), CRM migration/onboarding (+20), consultant/specialist/solutions architect (+10).

 Career-link discovery is tightened with added keywords (apply, team, we-are-hiring, work-with-me) and recognition of hosted career systems (Greenhouse, Ashby, Workable, BambooHR, Lever) in addition to typical `/careers`/`/jobs` paths.

+When a company’s “Careers” button points to a third-party ATS, the spider switches into **“follow-then-parse” ATS mode**: it treats the ATS host as a mini crawl root, follows internal `/jobs` / `/job` / `/careers` / `/positions` style URLs, and applies the same HubSpot scoring to each job detail page.
+Only pages that cross the score threshold emit notifications.

 ## Setup